Denis Shapovalov: 2020: First major quarter-final, top 10

 After a six-month suspension of the 2020 ATP Tour due to the COVID-19 pandemic, Shapovalov entered into the first tournament to return, the Cincinnati Masters.
 The twelfth seed beat Čilić in straight sets in the first round, but lost to Struff in the second round in three sets.
 Next, Shapovalov embarked on the US Open as the twelfth seed.
 He fought off Sebastian Korda in the first round and Kwon Soon-woo in the second round, both in four sets.
 In the third round, Shapovalov prevented nineteenth seed Taylor Fritz from serving for the match in the fourth set and sealed the match in the fifth set to reach the fourth round and match his best performance at the major.
 By doing so, he joined Auger-Aliassime and Pospisil to make it the first occasion three Canadian men had reached the second week of a major.
 He encountered seventh seed David Goffin in the fourth round; after losing the first set tiebreak 0–7, he gained the momentum of the match by converting his first break point in the second set and opening the third set with another break.
-He then closed the fourth set and the match by breaking Goffin's serve on match point to reach his first major quarterfinal.
-The victory made him the first Canadian man to appear in the quarterfinals of the US Open in the Open Era.
-There, he faced twentieth seed Pablo Carreño Busta; after sealing the first set, Shapovalov lost the next two in tiebreaks and gave his opponent a bagel in the fourth set before he double-faulted on a break point in the fifth set, placing him at a deficit he could not recover from, which allowed Carreño Busta to serve out the four hour-long five-set match.
+He then closed the fourth set and the match by breaking Goffin's serve on match point to reach his first major quarter-final.
+The victory made him the first Canadian man to appear in the quarter-finals of the US Open in the Open Era.
+There, he faced twentieth seed Pablo Carreño Busta; after sealing the first set, Shapovalov lost the next two in tie-breaks and gave his opponent a bagel in the fourth set before he double-faulted on a breakpoint in the fifth set, placing him at a deficit he could not recover from, which allowed Carreño Busta to serve out the four-hour-long five-set match.
 Overall, Shapovalov made more winners and earned seven more points in total, but also made thirty-five more unforced errors.
 After the match, Shapovalov summarized, "I came out tight.
-I played tight in the tiebreakers.
+I played tight in the tie-breakers.
 I'm sure the next time I'm in the situation, I'll be more comfortable with it."
 Additionally, Shapovalov and Bopanna reached their first Grand Slam doubles quarterfinal as a team after beating sixth seeds Krawietz and Mies in the second round.
-The duo ultimately lost in straight sets to semifinalists Rojer and Tecau.
+The duo ultimately lost in straight sets to semi-finalists Rojer and Tecau.